cybozu-go/neco/docs/update.md

 `neco-updater` services is responsible to check if a new neco version exists, control workers, and notify the results of the update.  `neco-updater` does leader election and only one process works.
+The newer version is identified by comparing tag name formatted in `[prefix-]X.Y.Z`, where `prefix-` is optional and it is ignored on comparison.

 `neco-worker` service responsible to do installing and updating application on each nodes.
 The detailed update process follows below steps: